dam13n/dam13n.github.io/_posts/2007-12-10-comma-separation.markdown

 ---
 layout:     post
 title:      "0.00,1 - Using Comman Separation on the Other Side"
 subtitle:   "We should use commas to easily read values smaller than 1.
 That's it.
-This is not a good blog post.
-Don't click it."
+This is not a good blog post."
 date:       2007-12-10 16:00:00
 author:     "Damien Sutevski"
 header-img: "img/numbers.jpg"